Baháʼí Faith in Italy: Institutional and community development

 The first training institute for promulgating the religion in Italy was conducted by Mildred Mottahehdeh in February 1967.
 In 1968 a Catholic monk, Padre Marian, mentioned the religion on his television program and read the prayer by ʻAbdu'l-Bahá.
 Also Maud Basio who aside from all her services (see below) was also mother of Mrs. Firuz Kazemzadeh, died.
 In 1969 the Italian Baháʼí Publishing Trust was established and the national assembly established cooperative relations with the Italian Esperanto Federation.
 By September 1970 Alfredo Speranza, a noted pianist who moved to Italy, joined the religion as well as the first citizen of San Marino.
 In May 1976 a 1,000-word article reviewing the religion was printed in La Stampa in Turin after interviewing the secretary of the national assembly A. Parsa, a member of the national assembly, was invited to start a weekly one-hour broadcast called "Programme Baha'i" on a station in Pisa.
-Other regular radio broadcasts began inBologna, Bolzano and Trofarello.
+Other regular radio broadcasts began in Bologna, Bolzano and Trofarello.
 Along with informational talks from Baháʼí teachings music was interspersed from various Baha'i musicians like Seals and Crofts, Dizzy Gillespie, England Dan and John Ford Coley as well as Italian artists.
 In February 1977 coordinated efforts focused the national community on Brescia, Cosenza and Salerno for one week and in Lipari, Messina and Trofarello the second week.
 At the end of the effort Salerno elected an assembly.
 The assembly of Trieste rented display case for Baháʼí literature at a bus terminal in Muggia and also awarded trophies for service to humanity.
 Cosenza was the focus of some effort in August 1977 when traveling teachers visiting the pioneer there.
 It was decided to show some filmstrips but the living room would not hold the more than 12 people who attended they set up to show the film outside, against the wall of the house.
 The neighbors were glad to cooperate.
 The woman downstairs handed chairs from her apartment out the window.
 Filmstrips like The Baháʼís and the Holy Land and part of the Green Light Expedition about Rúhíyyih Khanum's travels in Bolivia and Peru.
 A month later the first assembly of Cosenza was elected.